 By reviewing just these two short lists of advantages, it is very clear that all aspects of the company's testing needs can be met by utilizing both manual and automated testing.

-Alicia M. Robertson is a certified Manual/Automated Tester for DeRisk IT Inc. She specializes in E-commerce and SEO testing, and has worked on numerous platforms of both Manual and Automated Testing.
-Her specialties include manual testing strategies; she also has a strong amount of experience with SmartBear’s TestComplete in the E-Commerce area.
+Alicia M. Robertson is a certified Manual/Automated Tester for DeRisk IT Inc. She specializes in e-commerce and SEO testing, manual testing strategies, and numerous platforms of both Manual and Automated Testing.
+She also has a strong amount of experience with SmartBear's TestComplete in the e-commerce area.